Family Courts Violence Review 2009 - Australian Government

 or needing assistance with child support matters, as can be seen from this list

 taken from the NSW Law society.
 Is it because they are regarded as guilty already or not

 Guidelines Types of matters covered by the Scheme Types of matters NOT covered by the Scheme Administrative law Animal law Apprehended Violence Order (AVO) applications Business and commercial law matters Child maintenance matters Defamation matters Page | 41

 We do understand there are limited resources available, but some

 litigants are so disadvantaged by their incapacity to properly represent themselves when

 the other party has full representation, we doubt the court is able to make a decision

 that affords natural justice to the unrepresented litigant and their children.

 Conclusion and Recommendations:

-Over the years one of the recurring complaints we have heard from fathers is that no-one will listen when they try to tell the authorities that their children are at risk or being abused/neglected their mother‟s household.
+are at risk or being abused/neglected their mother‟s household.
 Business law for non-profit organisations Child care and protection Criminal law Debit and credit matters Discrimination law Employment/industrial law Family law (limited to contact and residence issues) Immigration law Tenancy matters Wills and Estates Defended Apprended Violence Orders (AVOs) Dispute about legal costs Family law property disputes Local government and planning disputes Medical negligence claims Motor vehicle accidents/traffic matters Neighbourhood disputes Personal injury claims Professional negligence claims Property and conveyancing matters Victim's compensation claims Workers compensation claims Page | 42

 Our first recommendation to protect children from the fall out of family